-Dedicated to creative youth development in dance, the New Ballet Ensemble is made up of a diverse group of dancers from different backgrounds, all from Memphis, who are fluent in ballet, modern, flamenco, jazz, and urban dance.
-New Ballet’s CEO and Artistic Director, Katie Smythe (View Bio), works with the Ensemble on a daily basis.
+Dedicated to creative youth development through dance, the New Ballet Ensemble is made up of a diverse group of dancers from different backgrounds who are fluent in ballet, modern, flamenco, jazz, and urban dance.
+New Ballet’s CEO and Artistic Director, Katie Smythe, works with the Ensemble on a daily basis.

 Community partnerships are at the heart of the work performed by the Teaching and Performing Artists at New Ballet.
 Partners include, Shelby County Schools and Dunbar Elementary (Orange Mound), TEAM UP Memphis mentoring, Bridges Out of Poverty, Bridges, Girl's Inc, The Brooks and Dixon Museums, Rhodes College, and the University of Memphis.
 For the 2008/09 season, New Ballet partnered with Opera Memphis in La Traviata, Treemonisha, and Faust; in 2010, Orpheus; 2011, Aida and in past seasons, performed in Porgy and Bess and Macbeth.

 New Ballet Ensemble students and trainees have benefitted from partnerships with professional master teachers and choreographers such as, Christina Bernal (Ballet Master Teacher), Blakely White McGuire and Kim Jones of the Martha Graham Company past and present, Uri Sands and Toni Pierce Sands (formerly Ailey company and now Co-Directors of TU Dance), Elizabeth Corbet of Frankfurt Ballet and Francesca Harper, formerly of Frankfurt Ballet and Dance Theater of Harlem, Mel Tomlinson, Myrna Kamara, and our beloved guest ballet mistress, Kaori Ogasawara.